Circular Luricaria???

 If you have the right kind of sand, it's created by water-erosion and dug out of old deposits near rivers in sandpits.

-it's dirtcheap, but also dirty :D a fair bit of washing is in order, because it usually contains clay.
+it's dirtcheap, but also dirty a fair bit of washing is in order, because it usually contains clay.

 harmless but clouds the water.